openaustralia/infrastructure/README.md

 ** THIS IS A WORK IN PROGRESS **

+It is (as of 19 Feb 2018) being used to setup and configure servers for:
+* planningalerts
+* theyvoteforyou

+The other sites are being worked on right now.

 We currently use four servers with the following websites running on each server:

 1. Linode server 1: